Winter weddings demystified!

 In the deep of winter in the UK the night time settles in pretty early – usually around 4pm by December time.
 So, if you’re planning a winter wedding, what do you need to be aware of in order to get the best from your day and what ideas might help you along the way?

 Q: Why have a winter wedding?

-If winter weddings are a bit of a pain because of lack of daylight, why have a wedding at winter?
+If winter weddings are more difficult to organise because of lack of daylight, why have a wedding at winter?
 Well, the top reasons I’ve heard are:

 - We love a honeymoon destinations which has the best weather during the UK winter (such as the Caribbean, the Maldives or Thailand).